EmmettMyers/PickupUNL/README.md

 <i>Created: Summer 2022 (Incoming College Freshman)</i>

-PickupUNL is a web application for signing up for pickup sports games around the University of Nebraska.
+<b>PickupUNL is a web application for signing up for pickup sports games around the University of Nebraska.</b>

 Some of its features include: